livewire/livewire/docs/uploads.md

 Livewire offers powerful support for uploading files within your components.

 First, add the `WithFileUploads` trait to your component.
-Now you can use `wire:model` on file inputs as if they were any other input type and Livewire will take care of the rest.
+Now you can use `wire:model` on file inputs as if they were any other input type, and Livewire will take care of the rest.

 Here's an example of a simple component that handles uploading a photo: